 By Divya Karthikeyan Jun.
 05, 2019

 I wasn’t born during Tamil Nadu’s anti-Hindi agitation in the ’60s, but I do know enough to say the imposition was a source of vexation for my grandparents, my parents, and now me.
 The knowledge of Hindi has always been equated with national pride.
-And efforts to make the language mandatory once again, accords it a ranking above all other regional languages.
+And efforts to make the language mandatory every few years, accords it a ranking above all other regional languages.

 If my teachers overheard a student speaking Tamil instead of English in the corridors or the playground, the student was immediately asked to drop a coin into the jar.
 As its weight testified, many students fell afoul of the Tamil Jar, except for me.
 I was a model student – no matter how much fun was made of me, the best English speaker in school, raking in all the awards and lollipops, was me.